 MP for Truro and Falmouth

-Jayne Kirkham is the Labour (Co-op) MP for Truro and Falmouth, elected in 2024.
-She serves on the Environment, Food and Rural Affairs Committee and, from February 2026, on the Select Committee on the Armed Forces Bill.
-She has previously served on committees for several pieces of legislation, including the Railways Bill, Crown Estate Bill (HL), Water (Special Measures) Bill (HL) and the Non-Domestic Rating (Multipliers and Private Schools) Bill.
+Jayne Kirkham is a Labour (Co-op) MP for Truro and Falmouth, elected in 2024.
+She serves on the Environment, Food and Rural Affairs Committee and on the Select Committee for the Armed Forces Bill, and has previously sat on committees examining several Bills including Railways Bill, Crown Estate Bill, Water (Special Measures) Bill and the Non-Domestic Rating (Multipliers and Private Schools) Bill.

 Generated 21 February 2026